mixer/developer-docs/pages/01.guides/06.season2/03.SparkCostChanges/doc.md

 ---
 title: Spark Costing Change
+visible: false
 ---

 ## Introduction

 !!!
 If you are unfamiliar with the Spark system, please first read our [Sparks Guide](/guides/mixplay/sparks).

-!
-This change isn't currently live but we'll be rolling it out soon.
-Stand by for a confirmed date.
+!!
+This change is canceled and will **NOT** be taking place.

 Season 2 has brought with it [Spark Patronage](https://blog.mixer.com), which meant that our previous way of handling Spark costing for MixPlay needs to change.